schurhammer/gig/README.md

 ## Contributing

-I am not accepting code contributions at this time, feel free to make issues or discussions though.
+I am not accepting code contributions at this time.
+Feel free to make issues, suggestions, or discussions though.